 When to Go

 Winter versus summer?
 Everyone loves the magic of snow, but all that white can easily lend a sameness to all those mountains—something you avoid if you enjoy an Alpine summer.
 Warm weather can also mean haze, which can taint your photos of spectacular valleys, so be sure to pack your camera's polarizer filter.
-If crowds aren't your thing, try the early spring/late fall off-season.
-Cultural offerings are limited to traditional arts and crafts, although Gstaad hosts the Yehudi Menuhin Music Festival every summer.
+Gstaad hosts the Yehudi Menuhin Music Festival every summer, which draws crowds.
+If crowds aren't your thing, try the off-season (early spring or late fall).

 No matter the season, sports enthusiasts will be in their element: hiking, biking, waterskiing, sailing, parasailing and gliding, bungee jumping, skiing, snowboarding, and sledding are just a few activities available.